MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 ## Labels and localization

 Labels that are defined on metadata, such as entity names and field names in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], are retrieved when virtual entities are generated in Common Data Service.
-The labels are retrieved by passing the list of language locales that are installed in Common Data Service. [!INCLUDE[prodshort](../developer/includes/prodshort.md)] returns each label as a list of locale/value sets that are then used to construct a label instance in Common Data Service.
-Only the language packs that exist at the time of entity generation or update are included.
-Additionally, only labels that [!INCLUDE[prodshort](../developer/includes/prodshort.md)] has provided a translation for are included.
-Any missing translations revert to the label ID, such as **\@SYS:DataEntity**.
-After a new language pack is installed in Common Data Service, existing entities must be updated to pick up the new label information, if labels in that language exist in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+The labels are retrieved using an API on [!INCLUDE[prodshort](../developer/includes/prodshort.md)] called **entityDefinitions**.
+This API is avaliable on every API route, and will serve translations and other entity metadata, not suited for OData $metadata.
+But with both the entityDefinition and $metadata Common Data Service has all it needs to generate localized virtual entities.

 Any runtime labels are returned in the language of the current user context.
 In other words, they are returned in the language that is specified on that user's UserInfo record in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 This behavior also applies to error messages.